WeSHAPE Project

 Samikshya Nepal

 Samikshya Nepal is a committed public health professional with a Master’s degree in Public Health from Tribhuvan University and extensive experience in research and community health.
-Currently a Trainee Research Officer at PHASE Nepal, she has a proven track record in participatory research, policy analysis, and fostering equitable community engagement.
+Currently a Research Associate at PHASE Nepal, she has a proven track record in participatory research, policy analysis, and fostering equitable community engagement.
 Her expertise lies in employing innovative methodologies, including qualitative data collection and analysis, to address complex health challenges.
 With prior roles as a Public Health Officer in government organizations, Samikshya combines her technical skills in tools like SPSS and Kobo with a passion for gender equity and social inclusion, contributing to transformative public health initiatives in Nepal.

 Chetana Pokharel

 Chetana Pokharel is a dedicated public health expert with a Master’s degree in Public Health from MMIHS, Tribhuvan University.
-As a Trainee Research Associate at PHASE Nepal, she brings exceptional skills in participatory policy-making, data analysis, and capacity strengthening.
+As Research Associate at PHASE Nepal, she brings exceptional skills in participatory policy-making, data analysis, and capacity strengthening.
 Chetana has been instrumental in projects addressing climate change, health equity, and marginalized communities, showcasing her ability to bridge research and policy.
 With extensive training in tools like SPSS and WHO Anthro Plus, and experience in systematic reviews and stakeholder engagement, she combines academic excellence with practical expertise to promote inclusive and impactful health solutions.

 Project Locations